atsheehan/curriculum/lessons/evening-oo-brussels-sprouts-validator/evening-oo-brussels-sprouts-validator.md

 whiskey
 ```

-If a recipe contains any of these, your client will have to be sent to the hospital.
+If a recipe contains any ingredients other than these, your client will have to be sent to the hospital.
 That would be bad, both for your client and for your career as a developer.
 So what can you do?

 Update your code from last evening to include class methods that check for the following: